 Laws and regulations as of March 15, 2019

-FSC is compliant with all Delaware and Federal laws and regulations on medical marijuana production, distribution, sale and advertising.
+FSC is compliant with all Delaware and Federal laws and regulations on medical cannabis production, distribution, sale and advertising.
 As a charter member of the Delaware Marijuana Task Force, we are committed to working closely with the State to establish protocols and procedures that best serve our patients and communities.

-Federal Marijuana Laws and Regulations
+Federal Cannabis Laws and Regulations

 More questions?
 Check out our FAQ.

-State Marijuana Laws and Regulations
+State Cannabis Laws and Regulations

 - Vermont and the District of Columbia have legalized personal use but not commercial sale.